oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### Additional artifacts:
 This prose specification is one component of a Work Product that also includes:

-* JADN Schema for JADN specifications
+* Examples
-* JSON Schema for JADN specifications
+* Conformance test data
-* CDDL Schema for JADN specifications
+* Schema for JADN specifications

 ### Abstract:
 JSON Abstract Data Notation (JADN) is an information modeling language based on the CBOR data model.
 It has several purposes, including definition of data structures, validation of data instances, providing hints for user interfaces working with structured data, and facilitating protocol internationalization.
 JADN specifications consist of two parts: abstract type definitions that are independent of data format, and serialization rules that define how to represent type instances using specific data formats.
 A JADN schema is itself a structured information object that can be serialized and transferred between applications, documented in multiple formats such as property tables and text-based data definition languages, and translated into concrete schemas used to validate specific data formats.